 Three different types of unavailability may be communicated:

 The NA may plan a scheduled unavailability in advance.
-This information is entered into CS/MIS, using a Notification of System Unavailability to Common Domain C_UNA_COM (IE070) with System Unavailability Type “S”, kept in a central database and distributed as Notification of System Unavailability to National Domain C_UNA_NAT (IE071) to the other countries (in case the information was entered into CS/MIS via IE070).
+This information is entered into CS/MIS2, using a Notification of System Unavailability to Common Domain C_UNA_COM (IE070) with System Unavailability Type “S”, kept in a central database and distributed as Notification of System Unavailability to National Domain C_UNA_NAT (IE071) to the other countries (in case the information was entered into CS/MIS2 via IE070).

 Unscheduled unavailability may be communicated by any non-system means to the Central Help Desk.
-It is then entered into CS/MIS and monitored by the Central Help Desk.
-It can also be communicated through a web form on CS/MIS web site or by uploading a Notification of System Unavailability to Common Domain C_UNA_COM (IE070) with System Unavailability Type “U”.
+It is then entered into CS/MIS2 and monitored by the Central Help Desk.
+It can also be communicated through a web form on CS/MIS2 web site or by uploading a Notification of System Unavailability to Common Domain C_UNA_COM (IE070) with System Unavailability Type “U”.
 All NAs receive an e-mail notification.

-Apart from this, the NA should inform the CS/MIS application about the non-implementation of a particular business service, in order to advise the other NAs not to send messages related to this business service to the specific NA.
+Apart from this, the NA should inform the CS/MIS2 application about the non-implementation of a particular business service, in order to advise the other NAs not to send messages related to this business service to the specific NA.
 In order to achieve this, the NA will upload a Notification of System Unavailability to Common Domain C_UNA_COM (IE070) with System Unavailability Type “N” for the particular business service.
 This information will be distributed to the other countries via the Notification of System Unavailability to National Domain C_UNA_NAT (IE071).